-In a survey of 1,200 drivers, car leasing business Flexed found that 94 per cent of drivers believe that horse riders should have to sit a proficiency test – much like a driving test –before being able to take their horse out on a public road in both an urban and rural setting.
+According to a recent survey undertaken by a national car leasing company, 94% of drivers believe that horse riders should have to sit a proficiency test – much like a driving test –before being able to take their horse out on a public road in both an urban and rural setting.

 The demand stems from the frustrations of road users and the momentarily annoyance of being stuck behind a line of horses when driving down country roads.

 It was stated in the survey report that the increasing number of young riders is one of the main reasons for the concern and why so many think there should be some sort of minimum standard of horsemanship before taking to the roads.